Shenhav-and-Korem-labs/SCRuB/README.md

 Demo
 -----------------------
 We provide a dataset for an example of *SCRuB* usage.
 Download the demo files <a href="https://github.com/korem-lab/SCRuB/tree/gh-pages_tmp/tutorial_data">here</a>.
-We provide an rmarkdown notebook <a href="https://github.com/korem-lab/SCRuB/blob/gh-pages_tmp/tutorial.Rmd">here</a> to follow along with the example below
+We provide an rmarkdown notebook <a href="https://github.com/korem-lab/SCRuB/blob/gh-pages_tmp/tutorial.Rmd">here</a> to follow along with the example below.

 First load the **SCRuB** packages into R:
 ```